 Medical Licensing Assessment

-The purpose of the assessment is to demonstrate that those who obtain registration with a licence to practise medicine in the UK meet a common threshold for safe practice.
+The GMC has introduced a Medical Licensing Assessment (MLA).
+The MLA demonstrates that anyone registered with a licence to practise medicine in the UK has met a common threshold for safe practice.

 Information about the MLA can be found on the GMC website.